HOL-Theorem-Prover/HOL/doc/next-release.md

   The `Hol_datatype` entry-point can continue to be used.
 However, the LaTeX output of `EmitTeX` uses the new format, and the various `DATATYPE` constructors used in the `EmitML` module take quotations in the new format, rather than the old.

+* The arithmetic decision procedure for natural numbers will now prove slightly more goals by doing case-splits on boolean sub-terms that are not in the Presburger subset.
+This means that goals such as

+           0 < y ⇒ x < x + (if P then y else y + 1)

+   are now provable.

 Bugs fixed:
 -----------